Why do some trees lose their leaves?

 During spring and summer, leaves photosynthesize the abundant sunlight that falls on them, producing chlorophyll, which turns them green.
 Photosynthesis provides the tree with energy, and the tree feeds the leaves with the nutrients it takes from the soil to keep them healthy.
 The bright yellows, oranges, and reds that make fall color distinctive are already there, but chlorophyll masks them.
 As the days get shorter, the trees have less sunlight to work with, and the efficiency of the leaves begins to decline.
 The leaves fall because they attract the energy of the tree, otherwise the tree would have to feed on the leaves during the winter.

-See also What are prickly apples?
+See also What is beekeeping?

 The leaves photosynthesize sunlight in the spring and summer months.